-How many Google Wifi routers do you need?
+How many nodes do you need?

-If you have a smaller home (up to 1,500 square feet), Google recommended that you start with a single Google Wifi router.
-You can add more points if you need more coverage.
+A mesh network comes into its own if you need much wider coverage.
 If you have multiple floors, it's worth investing in at least two of them: one for the ground floor, and one for the first floor.
 Google is offering a three-pack set that covers up to 4,500 square feet.

 What else can Google Wifi do?

-Google Wifi also has a feature called Scheduled Pause.
+Google Nest Wifi also has a feature called Scheduled Pause.
 It lets you pause the internet in your house, You can automatically disrupt the Wi-Fi for everyday events like bedtime or homework so that your kids can better focus, Google contends.

 But we think you'll just end up upsetting your loved ones.
 Still, Google noticed that people have trouble falling asleep at night because they check emails and surf the web.
-And many people, in and outside of Google, have told the company that they find screen time is a particularly common challenge for parents -- "from getting kids to put down their favourite game to struggling to have dinner without eyes glued to devices."
+And many people, in and outside of Google, have told the company that they find screen time is a particularly common challenge for parents - "from getting kids to put down their favourite game to struggling to have dinner without eyes glued to devices."

-Now, using the Google Wifi app, parents can tell their Google Wifi to shut down at a specific time in their daily schedule.
+Now, using the Google Wifi app, parents can tell their system to shut down at a specific time in their daily schedule.
 When the time arrives, their router will pause the internet for specific devices, allowing them to still get online while their kids stomp and pout in the other room.